 Your Web browser will display a closed padlock icon when data is encrypted.
 An open lock or no image is displayed during an unencrypted session.

-Our systems are protected by firewalls that are a combination of the latest in computer hardware and software to separate the Internet from PBC/BC Life Web servers and computer systems.
+Our systems are protected by firewalls that are a combination of the latest in computer hardware and software to separate the Internet from Pacific Blue Cross Web servers and computer systems.
 The purpose of a firewall is to prevent unauthorized access and malicious attacks to customer information and business systems.
-By using a firewall, PBC/BC Life is ensuring your information is always protected.
+By using a firewall, Pacific Blue Cross is ensuring your information is always protected.

 Timed Sign outs